 About Intercultural Cities

-The Intercultural cities programme supports cities in reviewing their policies through an intercultural lens and developing comprehensive intercultural strategies to help them manage diversity positively and realise the diversity advantage.
+The Intercultural cities programme supports local and regional authorities worldwide in reviewing their policies through an intercultural and intersectional lens, and accompany them developing comprehensive intercultural strategies to help them manage diversity positively and realise the diversity advantage.
 The programme proposes a set of analytical and practical tools to help local stakeholders through the various stages of the process.

 |Brochure on the ICC programme >>||Facts and figures >>|